 Save time lesson planning with Easel

 Michelle, her teacher customers, and her class were all surprised at how quick and easy it was to get started with Easel Activities.
-Here are a few tips on using Easel to enhance your own instructional practice:
+Here’s a few tips on using Easel to enhance your own instructional practice:

 1. Set the stage and develop learning habits early with students.
 One thing Michelle says she wishes she’d done with her students is introduce them to Easel Activities during the first week of school.
 Introducing Easel early could help her set expectations from the get-go and get students and families comfortable with the platform right away.

 2. Differentiate activities to accommodate all your students’ learning needs.
 While Michelle’s first-graders are all English speakers this year, some years she’s teaching multiple students who are learning English as an additional language.
-Easel Activities make it easier for her to support students who might need:
+Easel Activities make it easy for her support students who might need:

 - Scaffolding — she can write notes and questions in the margins for individual students

 - Visual cues — she can highlight words or phrases within a passage to support reading comprehension